 Box plants require regular pruning.
 This helps to promote healthy, new growth.
 It also helps to prevent overcrowding and keeps plants healthy by allowing light and air to reach the center of the plant.

 Pruning is best done in late spring or summer.
-As well as encouraging new growth pruning is essential for controlling the spread and shape of the plants.
+As well as encouraging new growth pruning is essential for controlling the spread and shape of the boxwood.

-Don’t prune plants during the fall or winter months.
+Don’t prune boxwood during the fall or winter months.
 New growth that emerges following pruning is tender and can die if exposed to a frost.

 When pruning remember the more your prune back the more new growth will emerge.
 While this may look good, too much dense outer foliage will prevent light and air from reaching the center of the plant.
 This can harm the health of the plant.

-At least once a year thin the outer leaves of the plants.
+At least once a year thin the outer leaves of the boxwood.
 This allows air and light to reach the center of the plant.

 You also need to remove any dead leaves and stems.
 This helps to prevent fungal disease.